-Donaldson added his third RBI on an error in the seventh, but was lifted for pinch-runner Adam Rosales at third after feeling some tightness in his right hip flexor.
-He hoped to play Saturday.
+Donaldson added his third RBI on an error in the seventh, but was lifted for pinch-runner Adam Rosales at third after an apparent injury.

-McCarthy won consecutive starts for the first time since June, and it was good timing with the A's leading Baltimore by a game in the AL wild-card race heading into the final month.
+McCarthy won back-to-back starts for the first time since June, and it's good timing with the A's leading Baltimore by a game in the AL wild-card race heading into the final month.
 The right-hander missed all of July while on the disabled list for a second time this year nursing a strained throwing shoulder.

 Donaldson connected for his fifth home run of the year in Oakland's four-run second against Aaron Cook (3-8), who also surrendered an RBI double to Moss and run-scoring single by Gomes during the inning.

 Cook's night was over after just 2 2-3 innings to match his shortest outing of the season.
 The right-hander was tagged for six runs and seven hits and fell to 0-3 over his last four starts.

 Jarrod Saltalamacchia hit a two-out solo homer in the fourth for Boston, which lost its fourth straight game after being swept by the Angels in Los Angeles.

 Oakland returned from a 6-1 road trip to notch another impressive win on a night when the Petaluma Little Leaguers, third in the Little League World Series, played catch with the A's on the field before the game and were honored in a pregame ceremony.